 \begin{exam} There are $2$ non-isomorphic acyclic digraphs on $2$ vertices and they are not Bott equivalent.
 There are $6$ non-isomorphic acyclic digraphs on $3$ vertices and they are classified into four Bott equivalence classes listed in Figure~\ref{Fig:3nodes_class}.
 (Compare with Example~\ref{matrix34}.)

 \end{exam}

-We list the number $\Diff{n}$ of Bott equivalence classes of acyclic digraphs on $n$ vertices in Table~\ref{tab:Bott equivalence} up to $n=8$.
+We list the number $\Diff{n}$ of Bott equivalence classes of acyclic digraphs on $n$ vertices up to $n=8$ in Table~\ref{tab:Bott equivalence} of Section~\ref{sect:intro}.
 Note that $\Diff{n}$ is in between $2^{(n-2)(n-3)/2}$ (see Example~\ref{Deltan}) and the number of non-isomorphic acyclic digraphs on $n$ vertices counted by Robinson~\cite{Rob-77}.